Easy Homemade Meatballs (Grain-free)

 A food processor makes easy work of mixing the meat, vegetables and flaxseed.
 Chop the zucchini into chunks and pulse until fine.
 Place zucchini onto several layers of paper towels and squeeze out the moisture, then add back to the food processor.
 Add everything else and pulse to combine.

-Tools That Make Meatballs Easy
+Tools That Make Meatballs Easy and Fast

 A cool little tool called a disher in the 2050 size make the meatballs fast and easy to portion and consistent in size.
 To make meatballs without a disher, use a 1-tablespoon measure.
 Portion the meatballs onto a parchment or wax paper lined rimmed baking sheet, then roll them by hand into balls as they go into the pan.